Morris Hospital & Healthcare Centers has achieved Primary Stroke Certification from the Accreditation Commission for Health Care (ACHC).

 Support following a Stroke

-Morris Hospital offers a stroke and aphasia support group for individuals and their loved ones who have experienced the loss of physical function or communication due to a stroke or other neurological event.
-For more information, contact Speech Therapy department at Morris Hospital, at 815-705-7411.
+Morris Hospital offers a stroke and aphasia support group that meets quarterly for individuals and their loved ones who have experienced the loss of physical function or communication due to a stroke or other neurological event.
+For more information, contact the Speech Therapy department at Morris Hospital, at 815-705-7411.